 Besides this we have also pointed out that without the murderers the society would be a better place, as the young people are not being influenced by them.
 Gang memberships would decrease and less people would be misled.
 We also pointed out that in some countries businessmen would be freer and economic activity would increase.

 In the end, we the proposition think that the governments of countries should do as proposed by us so that they can fulfil the promise of protecting the citizens of the country so that the people do not have to live in fear anymore.

-some of the reasons responsible for these convicts to act in such away.
-What is expected from us humans is again a "humane approach" to help these people.
+In numerous cases it has been seen that many murders were committed by people who were suffering from various mental or emotional problems.
+Tormented childhood, improper upbringing etc are some of the reasons responsible for these convicts to act in such away.
+What is expected from us humans is again a “humane approach” to help these people.
 Proper medical facilities etc can be very helpful in these cases instead of just bringing their life to a dead end.
-There have been numerous convicts who've pursued their degrees from the prison and later have contributed to the building and development of the society as proved before.
+There have been numerous convicts who’ve pursued their degrees from the prison and later have contributed to the building and development of the society as proved before.
 So the point which we the opposition is remonstrating is that many a times the person who is found guilty of an act may actually be innocent.
 What is needed is, that one chance to be given to the person.
 That one chance to improve upon the mistakes that were done before.
 That one chance to welcome a positive change which will help in SAVING a life.
 To further prove it that’s its society will for such a move is like there are like almost 10000 petition written to USA President to remove the Code Of Criminal Procedure that after serving the sentence of murder in the prison the person should be left on parole after he or she is deemed fit to be a part of the society again.
 For that matter even social networking sites such as orkut and facebook have groups and community to support the same.
 This proves completely the point that it’s the will of the people who wanted change in system unlike the proposition who still don’t accept change